mkandes/batch-computing/NOHUP.md

 In contrast, a [**background process**](https://en.wikipedia.org/wiki/Background_process) is a process that runs a program independently of any user interaction.
 As such, once instantiated, you don't have to wait for the process to complete to execute another one.
 Background processes may also sometime be referred to as *non-interactive processes*.
+Any software application that runs a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) is utilizing background processes.
+Examples include the SSH server-side application that provides you remote access to your lab's workstation computer and the web server hosting this tutorial.

 ## Additional References